peterpeterparker/daviddalbusco.com/src/blog/lazy-load-youtube-video-iframe.md

 npm install @deckdeckgo/youtube --save
 ```

-And once completed, load it in our application.
+And load it in our application.

 ```javascript
 import { applyPolyfills, defineCustomElements }